Courses

 APMA 2810V.
 Topics in Partial Differential Equations

-The course will cover an introduction of the L_p theory of second order elliptic and parabolic equations, finite difference approximations of elliptic and parabolic equations, and some recent developments in the Navier-Stokes equations and quasi-geostrophic equations.
+The course will cover an introduction of the L_p theory of second order elliptic and parabolic equations, finite difference approximations of elliptic and parabolic equations, and some recent developments in the Navier-Stokes equations and quasi-geotropic equations.
 Some knowledge of real analysis will be expected.

 APMA 2810W.
 Advanced Topics in High Order Numerical Methods for Convection Dominated Problems